sbernheim4/dotfiles/README.md

 	./install.sh

-and only keep the one in ~/ to avoid confusion.
+...and only keep the one in ~/ to avoid confusion.